FREE INITIAL CONSULTATION | FLEXIBLE PAYMENT OPTIONS | FIXED FEE SERVICE AVAILABLE FOR CERTAIN MATTERS

 The application process required varies depending on the matter, and as such, it is important to seek legal representation to help in the preparation and submission of the application.
 In some cases, the application will require an appearance in court, other matters may be considered without the need to appear in court.

-To find out how Steel Legal can help you, make an appointment for a free initial consultation.
+To find out how we can help you, make an appointment for a free initial consultation.
 To book, call 07 3112 0225 or send us a message.

 Steel Legal Brisbane Family Law Preparing Applications for Court